A New Family with a Fourth Lepton Flavor

 Their comparison gives the right to state that a constancy of multiplier

-is intimately connected with the character of its structure depending on nature of electroweak mass spectra of neutrinos.
+is connected with its structure depending on nature of spectra of neutrino EW masses.

-They show that the existence both of the maximally $m_{\nu_{l}max}^{K}$ and of the minimally $m_{\nu_{l}min}^{K}$ limiting values of the electric and weak masses of neutrinos in mass spectra of leptons is practically not excluded.
+They show that the existence in the spectra of lepton masses both of the maximally $m_{\nu_{l}max}^{K}$ and of the minimally $m_{\nu_{l}min}^{K}$ limited values of electric and weak masses of neutrinos is practically not excluded.